 According to Fodor, “you would think that these players would have faced harsher consequences than traditional banks because by design, they don’t have the same breadth of backup options and resources.”
 Fiserv believes that the muted backlash can be attributed to the simple fact that these challenger banks have handled the situations better, with transparent and clear action, quick acknowledgement of their responsibility to resolve it, and frequent customer updates that allow customers to feel in control.

-Customer experience is an overlapping theme
+Customer experience is an overlapping theme for Commerce and Fintech

 While commerce and banking have different key players and emerging trends, one underlying theme became clear: customer experience is key for both industries.
 Commerce and fintech professionals alike are honing in on customer engagement to meet consumer expectations.